sofpn/rprimer/README.md

 ### Step 3: `assays`

 `assays()` finds pairs of forward and reverse primers and combines them with probes, if `probe = TRUE` was used in the oligo design step.
+You can design assays with default settings, or by specifying the amplicon length and maximum allowed difference between the primers, and the primer pair and probe.

 ``` r
 myAssays <- assays(myOligos)